 This is the case with any dialogue tags that are used.
 You can also see how this dialogue formatting works with different types of sentences and different dialogue tags.

-Note that the tag, when following a comma within the quotation marks, is lowercase, as it’s a part of the sentence.
+Note that the tag, when following a comma within the quotation marks, is lowercase, as it’s a part of the overall sentence.

 Dialogue Example 3: Questions

-Because a question mark seems like the end of a sentence, it’s easy for most writers to get the format for questions in dialogue right.
+Because a question mark seems like the end of a sentence, it’s easy for most writers to get the format for questions when writing dialogue wrong.

 But it’s actually pretty easy.
 Essentially, a question mark will be treated like a comma or period.
 What changes the formatting most is what follows the dialogue.